History Files

 Celtic Tribes

-MapSegni (Sinuci?)
+Segni (Sinuci?)
 (Belgae)

-FeatureThe Segni were not amongst the four tribes described by Julius Caesar as Germanic but with at least one leader who bore a Celtic name.
-Those tribes were the Caerosi, Condrusi, Eburones, and Paemani, but the Segni also appear to have been more Germanic than Celtic.
 By the middle of the first century BC, they were a minor tribe which was located on the east bank of the Mosa (the modern River Meuse), amongst the tribes of the Belgae in what is now northern France and the lowlands of Belgium.
 To their west were the Eburones, to the north were the Belgic Menapii, across the Rhine to the east were the Germanic Bructeri and Sicambri, and to the south were the Atuatuci and Tungri.

-With the question over the tribe's ethnic background still undecided, the Segni, or Segui, name at least is very Germanic.
-'Seg' or 'sig' is victory, plus an '-en' plural suffix and/or plus the Latin '-i' suffix.
-The name means 'the victors' or 'the winners', which is certainly a reference to their fighting prowess.
 For the main part, the tribe is thought to have been a splinter of the Sicambri, but with other elements added.
 The first century AD tribe of the Sinuci or Sunuci, often thought to be the same group more than a century later, throw up a problem when it comes to linking together the two names.
 Whilst improbable, such sound sequence inversions do occur.
-Before an 'i', the 'c' would be pronounced 'ch'.
-That may take it too far from the 'g' > 'k' sound.
-On the other hand, there might be a cultural conflict within the tribe, where the Gaulish commoners say 'sinuc' ('sinook'), while a German military elite mangled that into their familiar 'seg'/'sig' word.
-Perhaps by the first century AD, the ruling Germans had been integrated into the Gallo-Belgic culture of their people more completely, so that the Gallic pronunciation took over?
+Before an 'i', the 'c' would be pronounced 'ch', although that may take it too far from the 'g' > 'k' sound.

-There were several tribes in the Belgic territories which are sometimes thought by scholars to be Germanic (such as the mysterious Betasii), although much of the evidence seems to suggest that they were either Belgic Celts, or were ruled by a Belgic nobility.
-The idea of the Belgae being a mix of Germans and Celts to some extent is firmly stated as being reported to Julius Caesar by the locals.
-It is a model that could also provide the basis for the foundation of the English kingdom of Wessex in the sixth century.
-Local Belgae, who were perhaps already semi-German, fusing with German foederati in late Roman Britain and then with Saxons to form the population of the new kingdom.
-The same intermixing is evident in several Belgic tribes on the Continent.
+The idea of the Belgae to some extent being a mix of Germans and Celts is firmly stated as being reported to Julius Caesar by the locals.
+It is a model which could also provide the basis for the foundation of the English kingdom of Wessex in the sixth century.
+Local Belgae, who were perhaps already semi-Germanic thanks to their Belgic heritage, intermixed with settled Germanic foederati in late Roman Britain and then with Saxons to form the population of the new kingdom.
+The same intermixing is evident in several Belgic tribes in mainland Europe.

 113 - 105 BC

-A large-scale migration of Cimbri and Teutones passes through Central Europe, and along the way it picks up Celto-Germanic Helvetii peoples who at this time are located in central Germany (in territory that later becomes Franconia).
+A large-scale migration of Cimbri and Teutones passes through Central Europe, and along the way it picks up Celto-Germanic Helvetii peoples who at this time are located in central Germany (in territory which later becomes Franconia).
 Together this band enters southern Gaul and northern Italy, and comes up against the Roman republic.

 The Teutones wandering in Gaul